Blink (character): What If?

-An alternate version of this Blink appears in What If? vol. 2 #75.
+An alternate version of Blink appears in What If? vol. 2 #75.
 In this story, Blink survives, but the other young mutants die in her place.
-Blink ends up in the realm of the cosmic entity known as the In-Betweener, and seems to kill him in battle.
+Blink ends up in the realm of the In-Betweener, and seems to kill him in battle.
 Blink uses her newfound reality-warping powers to "improve" the world, and among other things causes human/mutant conflict to end.
-When she attempts to save the members of Generation X from their deaths, the resulting paradox (if Generation X survived, then Blink could never gain her new powers in the first place) caused reality itself to begin disintegrating.
-Ultimately, Blink undid all the changes she had made, and the In-Betweener revealed that he had not died at all.
-He then took Blink on as his apprentice, training her in the proper use of her new powers as a new In-Betweener.
+When she attempts to save the members of Generation X from their deaths, the resulting paradox (if Generation X survived, then Blink could never gain her new powers in the first place) causes reality to begin disintegrating.
+Ultimately, Blink undoes all the changes she had made, and the In-Betweener reveals that he had not died.
+He takes Blink on as his apprentice, training her in the use of her new powers as a new In-Betweener.